OTSeg: Multi-prompt Sinkhorn Attention for Zero-Shot Semantic Segmentation: Experiments

 \subsection{Implementation Details}

-We implemented the proposed method using the open-source toolbox MMSegmentation~\cite{mmseg2020}\footnote{\url{https://github.com/open-mmlab/mmsegmentation}}.
+We implemented the proposed method using the open-source toolbox MMSegmentation~\cite{mmseg2020}.
 The algorithm was executed on up to 8 NVIDIA A100 GPUs with a batch size of 16.
 We utilized the pre-trained CLIP ViT-B/16 model\footnote{\url{https://github.com/openai/CLIP}} as the backbone VLM for all experiments.
 We fine-tuned the CLIP image encoder module by employing visual prompt tuning (VPT) approaches~\cite{jia2022visual}, while keeping the CLIP text encoder module frozen.
 The number of multiple text prompts was set to $N = 6$ for VOC 2012 and $N = 8$ for PASCAL Context and COCO-Stuff164K datasets.
 For the image decoder, we adopted a lightweight transformer consisting of three layers, with the original multi-head attention replaced by our MPSA.
-For the inductive settings, the total training iterations were 20K for VOC 2012, 40K for PASCAL Context, and 80K for COCO-Stuff164K.
-In the transductive settings, the model was trained on seen classes in the first half of training iterations and then applied self-training by generating pseudo-labels in the remaining iterations, following previous approaches~\cite{zhou2022maskclip,zhou2023zegclip}.
 The optimizer was set to AdamW with a specific training schedule for each dataset.